ashutoshmishra1014/ObjectEmbeddingsDataset_MSCOCO/Readme.md

-With this repository I introduce a unique and rich dataset based on the original **MSCOCO image captionaing dataset**.
+With this repository I introduce a unique and rich dataset based on the original **MSCOCO**image captionaing dataset.
 <br />
 <br />
 Find sample json files containing: